stefandy29/ansible-nodejs/README.md

-this is used for install nodejs on RHEL8 with ansible
+install nodejs on RHEL8 using ansible